sanskrit-texts/rigveda/morpho-lexical/readme.md

 # Morpho-lexical annotations

-The file 'rigveda.csv' contains the morpho-lexical annotations that were generated with the SanskritTagger tool and manually validated.
+The file 'rigveda.csv' contains the morpho-lexical annotations that were generated with the SanskritTagger tool and manually validated by O. Hellwig.

 The file is a plain text file in UTF-8 encoding using # for separating fields.